SIWSL (Sign in with SimpleLogin)

 -

-User clicks on Sign in with SimpleLogin, you app generates a redirection url to SimpleLogin that contains information about your website/app, e.g.
+User clicks on Sign in with SimpleLogin and your app generates a redirection URL to SimpleLogin that contains information about your website/app, e.g.

 https://app.simplelogin.io/oauth2/authorize?client_id={AppID}&redirect_uri={your_callback_url}